UUP leader will ask party colleagues whether he should resign amid Twitter storm

 He added: “I am asking people to look at the person I am now and not judge me on the person I was 10 years ago.”

-The furore has erupted after Mr Beattie posted a joke on Twitter on Saturday evening that referenced the wife of a political rival and a brothel.
+The furore has erupted after Mr Beattie posted a joke on Twitter on Saturday evening that referred to the wife of a political rival and a brothel.

 He reiterated that apology on the floor on the Assembly on Monday, insisting he was “truly sorry”.